 Alzheimer’s was added to the list of Compassionate Allowances in 2010, which means it is a quickly identifiable condition that qualifies for expedited claims processing with minimal medical evidence.

 We’re Here to Help

 At Fleschner, Stark, Tanoos & Newlin, we understand the significant impact Alzheimer’s disease can have on families just like yours.
 That’s why we’re dedicated to making sure people who are afflicted with this disease receive the benefits they need to take care of themselves and their loved ones.

-And with our No Fee Guarantee®, our Social Security Disability attorneys are available to start working on your claim with no upfront fees or charges.
-In fact, we only get paid if we succeed in getting SSD benefits for your family.
+We only get paid if we succeed in getting SSD benefits for your family.
 Contact us today by filling out our free online form or dialing (800) 477-7315.